AAUW FLORIDA HOMEPAGE

 AAUW Florida Convention.

-AAUW Florida holds an annual convention in the spring of the year.
-The convention is designed to be an educational, interesting, and rewarding experience for the attendees so that they return home invigorated with renewed enthusiasm for advancing the AAUW mission in their communities and spreading their enthusiasm to the members of their branch.
+AAUW Florida holds an annual convention or annual meeting in the spring of the year.
+Conventions will be held in the even numbered years and annual meetings combined with a special event or activity will take place in the odd numbered years.
+The 2014 convention will be held at the Sheraton Tampa East on Friday April 4th and Saturday April 5th.
+Details are located on the state convention page.
+The convention is designed to be educational, interesting, and rewarding experience for the attendees so that they return home invigorated with renewed enthusiasm for advancing the AAUW mission in their communities and spreading their enthusiasm to the members of their branch.
 The convention features interesting and motivating speakers, a variety of workshops, and several opportunities to socialize and network with members of branches in other areas of the state.

-July 2013 Tech Trek Camp for Middle School Girls
+July 2013 Tech Trek Camp a Big Success!

 On-Going Statewide Activities That Assist Branches

 We publish a newsletter, FloriVision, twice a year and have a Facebook page.
 Please visit our Facebook page and like us!

 Branch Activities that Benefit Girls and Women

 Many of our branches are located in communities where there are PACE Centers for Girls and are active in supporting these centers by volunteering their services, donating needed materials and supplies, making financial contributions and/or serving on their boards of directors.
 PACE Centers are for teenage girls who have lost their way and fallen behind in school.
 Girls that attend PACE, a free program, improve their grades, graduate, go on to college or begin careers thanks to a caring staff, teachers, and personal counselors.